 You can easily use the Marmot Flashpoint as a warm outer layer, as it is roomy enough for base layers underneath.
 You can also wear it comfortably as a mid-layer under a ski or rain jacket.

 The Marmot Flashpoint offers some great features for its price.
 One notable feature is the thumb and arm pocket equipped with a media slot where you can keep your headphones.
-The jacket is quite thin and breathable, making it an excellent choice for wearing while active in low temperatures.
+The jacket is quite thin and breathable.
+It’s an excellent choice for wearing while active in low temperatures.

 But this fleece is not without some shortcomings.